 However, while these steps can better protect you, the only way to be certain that you’re fully protected is to get identity theft insurance.
 It’ll take care of you before, during and after you’re attacked.

 Don’t be a victim of one of the fastest-growing consumer crimes in Canada.
-Instead, let BrokerLink find you the right coverage to protect yourself, your company and your household against indentity theft.
-To learn more or to get a free quote, contact one of our Insurance Advisors.You can also review our past article on identity theft here.
+Instead, let BrokerLink find you the right coverage to protect yourself, your company and your household against identity theft.

-You can also learn more about protecting yourself from fraud click here.
+You can also learn more about protecting yourself from fraud.

 If you or someone else you know has become a victim of identity theft, contact the Canadian Identity Theft Support Centre.